 Members of Gen Z are digital natives comfortable with mobile apps and live streaming, but miss important emails in an overcrowded inbox.
 Baby Boomers tend to prefer print and email, but struggle with adopting new technology.
-Gen X is the disgruntled middle child who's tired of being consistently overlooked.
+Gen X is the disgruntled middle child who’s tired of being consistently overlooked.
+When it comes to reaching all generations of employees, your internal comms need to be multigenerational.

-When it comes to reaching all of your employees, your internal comms need to be multigenerational.
-You need to learn their favorite channels, broaden your reach, and determine how to drive home your messaging.
-To help you do so, in conjunction with the comms experts at Ragan, we've created a detailed guide outlining what's required to bridge the gap in nine detailed steps.
+It’s time to learn your employees’ favorite channels, broaden your reach, and determine how to drive home your messaging.
+To help you do so, in conjunction with the comms experts at Ragan, we’ve created a detailed guide outlining what’s required to bridge the gap in nine detailed steps.

 In this free download, you’ll learn: